piratefsh/piratefsh.github.io/_posts/2016-12-10-perfume-in-life-today.markdown

 layout: post
 ---

 Continued from [Part 5](/2016/12/07/what-do-other-people-smell-like.html) of a series where I talk about perfume and smells.
-This is the post of this series.
+This is the last post of this series.
 ![Sampling different concentrations of Guerlain Mitsouko](/assets/images/perfume/perfume-testing.jpg)

 _Sampling different concentrations of Guerlain Mitsouko_